 In 2010, MDT reached an agreement to settle over 8,000 personal injury cases for $268 million.
 The settlement covered both state and federal court cases.
 Plaintiffs were compensated based on the severity of their injuries, with plaintiffs representing deceased patients or those who had major complications after having the device removed receiving the largest sums.
 However, MDT did not admit any liability for injuries caused by the devices, and plaintiffs in the case did not acknowledge that the company had any valid defense to their Sprint Fidelis-related injury claims.

 The affected patients in the MDT litigation were implanted with Sprint Fidelis model numbers 6930, 6931, 6948, and 6948.
 To be potentially eligible for compensation, you must have been implanted with one of these models and experienced a lead fracture, capped wire, or wire replacement.

 Neblett, Beard & Arsenault is committed to helping those who experienced Sprint Fidelis lead malfunctions protect their legal rights.
-To learn more, schedule a free consultation at one of our six office locations.
+To learn more schedule a free consultation.